tcd-2025-gdp8/gdp8/README.md

 Additional scripts are also provided for running the backend in `dev` mode (`./scripts/run-dev`), as well as for executing integration tests (`./scripts/run-tests-integration`).

+### Supplying credentials for external services

+In all cases, some features relying on external integrations (Gemini API, Google Calendar) require additional environmental variables to be set.
+This can be done by supplying the necessary values in a root directory `.env` file.
+In the absence of these environmental variables, the server will still run correctly, but with the particular features disabled.
+The supported environmental variables are outlined below:

+- `GEMINI_API_KEY` - necessary for the Gemini API integration for the intelligent chatbot.
+- `GOOGLE_CALENDAR_HOST_CLIENT_ID` (OAuth 2.0 Client ID associated with a Google Cloud project), `GOOGLE_CALENDAR_HOST_CLIENT_SECRET` (OAuth 2.0 Client secret), `GOOGLE_CALENDAR_HOST_REFRESH_TOKEN` (a refresh token generated for the OAuth 2.0 Client) - necessary for the Google Calendar integration for study sessions.

 ## Backends

 The application backend utilises a MySQL database and Firebase for authentication.
 If the app is run using the provided scripts, any ports for backend services used will also be exposed by default:

 - the main backend server (REST and WebSocket API) can be accessed on port `8080`;
 - the Firebase emulator (if used) can be accessed on port `4000` (emulator UI) and `9099` (auth emulator).

+If external integrations are enabled by providing the necessary credentials as described in the ["Supplying credentials for external services" section](#supplying-credentials-for-external-services), the application backend also accesses the following external services:

+- Google Calendar API
+- Gemini API